-Condition: The Authority is only offering retirees insurance through the Consolidated Omnibus Budget Reconciliation Act (COBRA) which does not meet Minn.
+Condition: The Authority is only offering retirees insurance through the Consolidated Omnibus Budget Reconciliation Act (COBRA), which does not meet the requirements of Minn.
 Stat. § 471.61, subd.
 2b, for retiree insurance continuation.

 Context: The Authority did not properly follow Minnesota statutes for retiree insurance continuation.